glest/glest-source/CONTRIBUTING.md

 7. Push the working branch (e.g. issue_32) to your remote fork and make your [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
-    * Do not merge it with the **develop** branch on your fork.
+    * Do not merge it with the **master** branch on your fork.
 That would result in multiple, or unrelated patches being included in a single PR.
 8. If any further changes need to be made, comments will be made on the pull request.